Indi Hartwell: Other media

+De Martin, as Indi Hartwell, made her video game debut as a playable character in WWE 2K22 as DLC, and has since appeared in WWE 2K23, WWE 2K24, and WWE 2K25.

 Personal life

 De Martin is of Chilean and Italian descent.
 According to Bayley, her match at NXT TakeOver: Brooklyn inspired De Martin to become a professional wrestler.

 She is a Universidad de Chile football club fan.

-In November 2025, De Martin announced her engagement to a woman named Lissette.
+Since 2022, she has been in a relationship with a woman named Lissette.
+They both announced their engagement on 16 November 2025.